Peptide Half-Life Tracking

 5. Why Half-Life Tracking Helps

-Half-life tracking can make a log more readable because it turns separate dose entries into a continuous timeline.
+Half-life tracking makes a log more readable by turning separate dose entries into a continuous timeline.
 Instead of only seeing a list of dates and amounts, you can see how close logs were to each other, whether gaps were longer than usual, and how a schedule creates peaks and troughs.

 - Compare logged timing against a planned daily, weekly, or interval schedule.